vertcoin-project/VertDocs/docs/Contributing/Bounties.md

 some backend public P2Pool node.
 * Instructions for using P2Pool as a miner or node host should be provided prominently.
 This will essentially become a landing page for P2Pool.
+* The scanner should check the github for the latest valid P2Pool versions and only list valid versions.

 ### VertDocs